-Up on the rooftop you’ll likely find people doing some Native Vibes Meditation or yoga.
-Feel free to join in any of the morning wellness classes!
-Then throughout the day there are plenty of events happening.
+Up on the rooftop, you’ll likely find people doing some Native Vibes Meditation or yoga.
+Feel free to join any of the morning wellness classes!
+Then throughout the day, there are plenty of events happening.

 The team at La Redonda Sayulita evidently love to be part of their guests experience and are super excited to welcome you in: